Juniper/vSRX-Azure/templates/vsrx-with-nat-vm/README.md

 Similarly, user may execute deploy-azure-vsrx.sh without specify "--no-nat-vm" option, and the template would be applied by default.

-An example of deploying a complete topoloty with NAT VM:
+An example of deploying a complete topology with NAT VM:

 ```
 1. azure login